White House details plan to roll out Covid-19 vaccines for children ages 5 to 11 - KESQ

 Immune responses were measured by looking at neutralizing antibody levels in their blood and comparing those levels to a control group of 16- to 25-year-olds who were given a two-dose regimen with the larger 30-microgram dose.
 Pfizer said the levels compared well with older people who received the larger dose, demonstrating a “strong immune response in this cohort of children one month after the second dose.”

 US Surgeon General Dr. Vivek Murthy said on NBC’s “Today” on Wednesday that US health officials want to be prepared for children to be able to get vaccines as soon as they can.
-He said the administration has been working for the last several weeks to months to prepare for the decision from the FDA and US Centers for Disease Control and Prevention.
+He said the administration has been working for the last several weeks to months to prepare for the decision from the FDA and CDC.

 These preparations include ensuring there is enough supply for every child in the 5- to 11-year-old age range, making sure there are tens of thousands of locations where people can get the vaccines and making sure that parents have answers to their questions and accurate scientific information that can be used in decision making, Murthy said.